 - Council has invested in a 1.5% special infrastructure levy since 2017 to address the infrastructure gap occurring across the province

-- Additionally, our roads were suffering, so this last and current term of Council has invested at least 2 million each year in the road rehabilitation and resurfacing program to get Lincoln's roads back to the condition that is needed
+- This last and current term of Council have invested at least $2 million each year in the road rehabilitation and resurfacing program to get Lincoln's roads back to acceptable conditions

 The Town’s financial wellbeing is sound.
 For example:

-- Lincoln's long-term borrowing remains well below internal policy & the provincial standards, as far out as 2045, even with significant forecasted capital infrastructure investment in our community
+- Lincoln's long-term borrowing remains well below internal policy and provincial standards as far out as 2045, even with significant forecasted capital infrastructure investment in our community

-- The Province’s most recent review of Lincoln's financial indicators found all indicators were in good financial health with low risk.
-This demonstrates Lincoln’s approach & prudent investment in our financial sustainability
+- The Province’s most recent review of Lincoln's financial indicators found good financial health with low risk.
+This demonstrates Lincoln’s prudent investment in our financial sustainability

-Lincoln remains one of the most affordable communities in relation to household income & property taxes.
+Lincoln remains one of the most affordable communities in relation to household income and property taxes.